StevoMc/PyAutoEnum/README.md

 pyautoenum -t target.example.com -n
 ```

+## Debugging

+The application includes detailed debug prints that can be enabled or disabled by modifying the debug level in the source code.
+These prints are useful for understanding the flow of the application and for troubleshooting issues.

+To remove debug prints for production use, search for "[DEBUG]" and remove or comment out those lines.

 ## Adding Custom Modules

 Custom modules can be added by creating a new module in the `modules.yml` file or by implementing Python functions in the modules directory.